fadeoutsoftware/WASDI/docs/ProgrammingTutorials/JupyterNotebookTutorial.rst

 Jupyter Notebook Tutorial
 ===========================

-This tutorial will guide you through the creation and usage of Python Jupyter Notebooks in WASDI.
+This tutorial will guide you through the creation and usage of `Python Jupyter Notebooks in WASDI <https://wasdi.readthedocs.io/en/latest/UserManual/UsingYourWorkspace.html#open-jupyter>`_.

+It follows the webinar we did for the ESA NoR:

+.. youtube:: eNkWPD7nehY

 Prerequisites
 ---------------------------